sdweber422/Techlitpit/README.md

 - [ ] Autocomplete dropdown search
 - [ ] Parse search results to perform multiple search types
 - [ ] Implement full test search for Postgresql
+- [ ] Users can search for books by title OR by author OR by genre, and search results will be presented
+- [ ] Users can view book details on a book detail page, linked to from the listing or search pages
 ## Resources

 Model -